 The temperature conversion coefficient given for the electrolytic capacitor (105℃/4000h) shown in Table 1-3 is based on 85℃.
 The reason is that the rated ripple current of this electrolytic capacitor is given at 85℃.
 It can be seen from the table that as the ambient temperature decreases, the temperature conversion coefficient of the ripple current of this electrolytic capacitor increases.
 At 45°C, it reaches 2 times that of 85°C and 4 times that of 105°C!

-Table 1-5 Temperature conversion coefficient of ripple current of bolt-type electrolytic capacitor (CDE520C series)Performance Analysis of Electrolytic CapacitorsHowever, it should be noted that when the electrolytic capacitor is applied to the ripple current value after passing the temperature conversion coefficient, regardless of the ambient temperature, the life is the rated high temperature load life.
+Table 1-5 Temperature conversion coefficient of ripple current of bolt-type electrolytic capacitor (CDE520C series)However, it should be noted that when the electrolytic capacitor is applied to the ripple current value after passing the temperature conversion coefficient, regardless of the ambient temperature, the life is the rated high temperature load life.
 When the ambient temperature is lower than the maximum rated ambient temperature, as the temperature decreases by 10°C, the rule of doubling the lifespan no longer exists.
 Therefore, it is absolutely unrealistic to try to use the ambient temperature to be much lower than the maximum rated temperature to increase the actual ripple current, while also trying to obtain a long life at a low ambient temperature!

 5.6 Nature of rated ripple current